-Lower doses may be needed in patients with learning disabilities.
+- 9.11 Lower doses may be needed in patients with learning disabilities.
 Evidence is limited and extrapolated.
-Particular consideration needs to be given to the higher susceptibility of patients with learning disability to side effects, and the potential for paradoxical reactions to benzodiazepines.

-If a woman with bipolar disorder develops severe manic or psychotic symptoms and behavioural disturbance during pregnancy or the intrapartum period treatment of acutely disturbed behaviour with an antipsychotic should be considered in preference to a benzodiazepine.
+Particular consideration needs to be given to the higher susceptibility of patients with learning disability to side effects, and the potential for paradoxical reactions to benzodiazepines. - 9.12 If a woman with bipolar disorder develops severe manic or psychotic symptoms and behavioural disturbance during pregnancy or the intrapartum period treatment of acutely disturbed behaviour with an antipsychotic should be considered in preference to a benzodiazepine.
 If an antipsychotic is used, it should be at the minimum effective dose because of neonatal extrapyramidal symptoms; if a benzodiazepine is use, the risks of floppy baby syndrome should be taken into account.
-During the perinatal period treatment should be in collaboration with an anaesthetist and/or paediatrician.^{5,6}

-Severe behavioural disturbance in children and adolescents should be managed as for adults except that treatment of acutely disturbed behaviour with haloperidol is not recommended because of the increased risk of extrapyramidal side effects in this age group.5

-Risperidone, olanzapine and aripiprazole are available as orodispersible formulations which may be easier for some patients to take and more difficult to spit out.5 The orodispersible formulations of these medicines are not more rapidly absorbed than conventional tablets, but they do render covert non-adherence more difficult.
+During the perinatal period treatment should be in collaboration with an anaesthetist and/or paediatrician. - 9.13 Severe behavioural disturbance in children and adolescents with bipolar disorder should be managed as for adults except that treatment of acutely disturbed behaviour with haloperidol is not recommended because of the increased risk of extrapyramidal side effects in this age group. - 9.14 Risperidone, olanzapine and aripiprazole are available as orodispersible formulations which may be easier for some patients to take and more difficult to spit out.
+The orodispersible formulations of these drugs are not more rapidly absorbed than conventional tablets, but they do render covert non-adherence more difficult.

-Medicines, particularly in the context of restraint, should be used with caution because of the risk of:

-- loss of consciousness

-- loss of airway

-- over-sedation with loss of alertness

-- cardiovascular and respiratory complications and collapse

-- seizures

-- interactions with medicines already prescribed or illicit substances - akathisia which can worse aggression - possible damage to the therapeutic relationship between patient and clinician - specific issues relating to diagnosis and physical conditions4

-Antipsychotics are best avoided in those with cardiovascular disease.
+- 9.15 Drugs, particularly in the context of restraint, should be used with caution because of the risk of: - loss of consciousness - loss of airway - over-sedation with loss of alertness - cardiovascular and respiratory complications and collapse - seizures - interactions with medicines already prescribed or illicit substances - akathisia which can worse aggression - possible damage to the therapeutic relationship between patient and clinician - specific issues relating to diagnosis and physical conditions - 9.16 Antipsychotics are best avoided in those with cardiovascular disease.
 Potent 'typical' antipsychotics such as haloperidol are best avoided in patients who are antipsychotic naïve or have a history of severe extrapyramidal side effects.
-Benzodiazepines are best avoided in those with compromised respiratory function.

-Suitable medicines for treatment of acutely disturbed behaviour need to have a rapid onset of action.
+Benzodiazepines are best avoided in those with compromised respiratory function. - 9.17 Suitable drugs for treatment of acutely disturbed behaviour need to have a rapid onset of action.
 Frequent small doses are safer and more effective than a single large dose, but this may lead to a risk of accumulation.
-Therefore the medicines used should have a short duration of action.
-Previous medication taken and the pharmacokinetics of the agents used should be considered (e.g. time to peak plasma level).

-Where possible, use of a single agent is preferred to a combination.4 Two medicines of the same class should not be used for the purpose of rapid tranquillisation.1
+Therefore the drugs used should have a short duration of action.
+Previous medication taken and the pharmacokinetics of the agents used should be considered (e.g. time to peak plasma level). - 9.18 Where possible, use of a single agent is preferred to a combination.
+Two drugs of the same class should not be used for the purpose of rapid tranquillisation.

 Concomitant use of two or more antipsychotics should be avoided on the basis of risk associated with QT prolongation (common to almost all antipsychotics).
-This is particularly important where the patient's history or physical state indicates higher risk of cardiac arrhythmia.3
+This is particularly important where the patient's history or physical state indicates higher risk of cardiac arrhythmia.

-When using IM haloperidol (or any other 'typical' antipsychotics) as a means of managing disturbed/violent behaviour, an antimuscarinic agent, such as procyclidine should be immediately available and should be given orally, intramuscularly in line with the manufacturer's instructions.1

-Sufficient time should be allowed for a clinical response to occur between IM doses of medication.1

-Clinicians need to understand the cardio-respiratory effects of the acute administration of medicines used in treatment of acutely disturbed behaviour and the need to titrate dosage to effect.
-There is a risk of respiratory depression when benzodiazepines are given in high doses or in combination with other hypno-sedatives, including alcohol and some illicit substances.1
+- 9.19 When using IM haloperidol (or any other 'typical' antipsychotics) as a means of managing disturbed/violent behaviour, an antimuscarinic agent, such as procyclidine should be immediately available and should be given orally, intramuscularly in line with the manufacturer's instructions. - 9.20 Sufficient time should be allowed for a clinical response to occur between IM doses of medication. - 9.21 Clinicians need to understand the cardio-respiratory effects of the acute administration of drugs used in treatment of acutely disturbed behaviour and the need to titrate dosage to effect.
+There is a risk of respiratory depression when benzodiazepines are given in high doses or in combination with other hypno-sedatives, including alcohol and some illicit drugs.